Zero5896/Car_price_modeling/README.md

 - Build predictive models using the data.
 - Answer key questions about car pricing trends.
 - Test the quality and usability of the dataset.

-Some features in the dataset include: Price, Model, Condition, Mileage, Engine Size, and Year.

 **Analysis so far:**
 - Data exploration is pending and will be updated.